Anthony Herrera: Last years

-Herrera was diagnosed with mantle cell lymphoma, an aggressive and normally lethal type of non-Hodgkin's lymphoma, in 1997.
+Herrera was diagnosed with mantle cell lymphoma, an aggressive and normally fatal type of non-Hodgkin's lymphoma, in 1997.
 He went to Memorial Sloan-Kettering and underwent chemotherapy, total body irradiation, and an autologous stem cell transplant, but all these treatments were unsuccessful.
 In 1999, he received an allogenic stem cell transplant using bone marrow donated from his brother, John.
 Herrera's disease went into remission for at least nine years, and was considered a "pioneer case" and proof that donor stem cells could induce long-term remission.

 In 2005, Herrera wrote a book about his experiences, which he titled The Cancer War.
 In October of that year he testified before U.S. Congress on the importance of stem cell research.
 In October 2010, Herrera was the featured guest speaker at the Cardiology & Oncology International Symposium in Nashville, Tennessee.
-His cancer came out of remission, and he died of it on June 21, 2011, at the age of 67, in Buenos Aires, Argentina.
+His remission from cancer ended, however.
+He died on June 21, 2011, aged 67, in Buenos Aires, Argentina.